Dear Class 12 CBSE students,

 If you are grappling with the preparation of the most deadening yet scoring subject Chemistry, here we are to help you get a good command of the subject.

 These are some of the most helpful hacks that will help you master your CBSE board examination.
-Believe us, getting a 90+ is not tougher.
-With adequate preparation, plan, strategy, dedication, and smart work, you can perform excellently in your board exams.
+Trust us, achieving 90+ is not difficult.
+With right amount of preparation, strategy, dedication, smart work and plan, you can do outstanding in your board exams.

-Analyze your strong areas or topics and start your preparation.
+Understand your strong areas and start studying.
 This will increase your interest in learning the subject.
 Also, you get adequate time for portions that you have given enough attention already.
 Make sure you allow enough time for problem-solving.
 Review the course material regularly.
 Please touch upon some reference books for more numerical practice.

 If you’re strong at theory, inorganic chemistry might be the right choice.
 If you’re good at practical, then physical chemistry is right up your alley.
 On the contrary, if you’re a true chemistry lover, Organic chemistry might help you.